Enhancing VQE Convergence for Optimization Problems with Problem-specific Parameterized Quantum Circuits: Problem-specific PQCs: A Tailored Approach to Constraint Solving

-\subsection{Overview of the problem-specific PQC}
+\subsection{Overview of the Problem-specific PQC}

-In this subsection, first, we introduce the general idea of the problem-specific PQC.
-After mapping binary variables $x_i$ to qubits $q_i$, we pay attention to the constraints of an optimization problem.
-As always, constraints restrict the set of feasible answers for the optimization problem.
-We utilize the constraints to dynamically construct a problem-specific PQC that reflects those constraints of the optimization problem.
-Therefore, we can restrict a unitary transformation that is provided by the problem-specific PQC while taking constraints into account.
-Then, it is possible to reduce the set of the bases of a state vector that is the output of the problem-specific PQC.
-As a result, we can make the search space smaller.
+In this subsection, we introduce the general concept of the problem-specific PQC.
+After mapping each binary variable $x_i$ to qubit $q_i$, we focus on the constraints of an optimization problem.
+Constraints limit the set of feasible solutions for the optimization problem.
+We leverage these constraints to dynamically construct a problem-specific PQC that reflects the optimization problem's constraints.
+This allows us to restrict the unitary transformation provided by the problem-specific PQC while considering the constraints.
+As a result, we can reduce the set of basis states in the output state vector of the problem-specific PQC to shrink the search space effectively.

-For example, suppose that a constraint of an optimization problem is $\sum_i x_i = 1$.
-The constraint represents that exactly one of the variable has to be one, while the other variables have to be zero.
-This type of constraint often appears in optimization problems, e.g., the traveling salesman problem and the job scheduling problem.
-Constraint $\sum_i x_i = 1$ restricts the set of the feasible answers to the set of the bases of the corresponding W state.
-A W state is a superposition of states that exactly one of the qubits is $\ket{1}$ while the other qubits are $\ket{0}$ with equal amplitudes.
-A W state of $n$ qubits is represented as $\ket{W} = \frac{1}{\sqrt{2^n}} (\ket{10...0} + \ket{01...0} + \ket{00...1})$.
-Each base of $\ket{W}$ exactly corresponds to an assignment of variables that satisfies $\sum_i x_i = 1$.
-We do not need to consider other bases since all of them are obviously infeasible due to the constraint $\sum_i x_i = 1$.
+For instance, consider an optimization problem with the constraint $\sum_i x_i = 1$.
+This constraint indicates that exactly one variable must be $1$ while the other variables must be $0$.
+This type of constraint frequently appears in optimization problems, such as the traveling salesman problem and the job scheduling problem.
+The constraint $\sum_i x_i = 1$ restricts the set of feasible solutions to the set of basis states corresponding to a W state.
+A W state is a superposition of states where exactly one qubit is $\ket{1}$ while the other qubits are $\ket{0}$, with equal amplitudes.
+An $n$-qubit W state is represented as $\ket{W} = \frac{1}{\sqrt{n}} (\ket{10...0} + \ket{01...0} + \ket{00...1})$.